mapleint/cmus/README.md

 cmus — C\* Music Player
 =======================
-patched for artist collaberations by mapleint (bit of a botch, "Tyler, The Creator" turns into "Tyler", which is rather hilarious
+Patched for artist collaberations by mapleint
+It's bit of a botch, "Tyler, The Creator" turns into "Tyler", which is rather hilarious

 https://cmus.github.io/